emparrish417/emparrish417.github.io/README.md

 1) ABOUT ME:  About section with contact information.

-2) Skill: List of technical and analytic skills + level of expertise.
+2) SKILL: List of technical and analytic skills + level of expertise.

-3) Education + Experience: CV description of eduacational background and work/research experience.
+3) EDUCATION + EXPERIENCE: CV description of eduacational background and work/research experience.

-4) Toolkit: Links and descriptions to useful analytics tools, libraries, and software for specific applications
+4) TOOLKIT: Links and descriptions to useful analytics tools, libraries, and software for specific applications

-5) Portfolio: Portfolio of work done with a description of the project categorized into programming, analytics, and visualizations.
+5) PORTFOLIO: Portfolio of work done with a description of the project categorized into programming, analytics, and visualizations.
 Links to git repo and documentation for the project.